khaveesh/DAA-DoubleHelix/README.md

 - **Step 2**: Compare the values at the first index of both lists.
 Whichever is lesser, add its value to the appropriate sum variable and increment its index.
 Repeat this step until both the values are equal.

-- **Step 3**: When they are equal, then find the maximum among sum1 & sum2 and assign that value to both of them.
+- **Step 3**: When they are equal, add both the values to their appropriate sum variable.
+Then find the maximum among sum1 & sum2 and assign that value to both of them.
 Then increment the index of both the lists.

 - **Step 4**: When the index of either one of the list is exhausted, add the remaining values in the other list to its appropriate sum variable.